-From the Chief to the newest officer in the agency, Investigators, PIOs, SROs and Community Policing Officers, The SMILE Conference is appropriate for anyone who is interested in social media and its many applications in the field of law enforcement, community engagement and crime prevention.
+Join over 500 of your police colleagues.
+From the Chief to the newest officer in the agency, Investigators, PIOs, SROs and Community Policing Officers, The SMILE Conference is appropriate for anyone in public safety who is interested in social media and its many applications in the field of law enforcement, community engagement, event management, crime prevention, and investigations.

-The SMILE Conference will address social media as community media, investigative techniques and cases studies, officer safety, social media policy and strategy, legal issues, recruitment and retention and will also offer a SMILE bootcamp of hands-on training every morning from 7:30-8:45.
-Plenary sessions run from 9-5, 9-3 on the third day.
+Delegate rates haven’t been raised in the entire ten-year history of the conference and include a hot buffet lunch.
+The SMILE Conference will address social media as community media, investigative techniques and cases studies, officer safety, social media policy and strategy, legal issues, recruitment and retention and will also offer break-out sessions to meet the needs of delegates of varying levels of social media readiness.

 The conference will also include one evening Town Hall meeting.

-Wednesday Night – This Town Hall has proven to be one of the most popular events of the conference.
-It will provide everyone an opportunity to further explore and discuss at length issues concerning social media and law enforcement that could not be fully addressed during the plenary session.
+Tuesday evening at the Scottsdale Plaza Resort – This Town Hall has proven to be one of the most popular events of the conference.
+It will provide everyone with an opportunity to further explore and discuss at length issues concerning social media and law enforcement that could not be fully addressed during the day.
 The Town Hall will be highly spirited, interactive and wrapped in a social media context.